merklejerk/solpp/README.md

 If your project scaffolding is node-based, you can install it as a development dependency inside your project directory.
-As a development dependency, you should be able to call `solpp` from within your project as if it were installed globally.
+As a development dependency, you should be able to call `solpp` in a `"scripts"` entry in your project's `package.json` file.

+To run the tool manually, you can use `npx solpp` from within your project directory.

 ```bash
 # Install as a project development dependency with npm.